hardwario/doc-chester-g1/source/expansion.rst

 CHESTER-X0A
 ***********

 This module adds the possibility to connect external I2C peripherals.
-For instance temperature/humidity sensor.
+For instance, temperature/humidity sensor.

 ***********
 CHESTER-X0B
 ***********

-This module adds the possibility to connect external ultrasonic sensor which can be used for water level monitoring.
+This module adds the possibility to connect an external ultrasonic sensor which can be used for water level monitoring.

 ***********
 CHESTER-X0C